 The results of the update – including its winners and losers – will only be seen in time, when Google finishes rolling out the changes to this new core algorithm.
 You can expect significant ups and downs in your rankings as the rollout takes place.

-Hopefully, you have done your share to prepare by having consistent high quality content.
+Hopefully, you have done your share to prepare by having consistently high-quality content.
 However, if the update ends up hurting your site, there is always time to rethink your content strategy.
 You will want to make sure that you exceed Google standards and, in turn, help your readers and potential customers with the answers they need.

 According to an article published last week in Google’s Search Central blog, these are some of the questions that content creators should be asking themselves: